Prerequisites for Entry into the Department

 Special Programs in English

-Only one semester of independent study (in writing or literature) may be counted toward the English major; students should apply to the director of undergraduate studies in the semester before the semester in which they wish to pursue their project.
+Only one semester of independent study (in writing or literature) may be counted toward the English major; students should apply to the Director of Undergraduate Studies in the semester before the semester in which they wish to pursue their project.

 For students who want to work on an individual critical enterprise under the direction of a faculty member, ENGL 493 or 494 allows considerable flexibility.
 There are no formal limitations on the project’s nature, as long as a faculty member is willing to direct it and the proposed course of study does not duplicate what is already available in regular courses.
 The student and faculty member determine the length of the reading list and the nature of the written or oral work required.
 Students may register for this course only if they have completed four 300- or 400-level courses and have a GPA in English of at least 3.300.
-They should have their projects at least roughly defined when they submit their applications to the director of undergraduate studies.
+They should have their projects at least roughly defined when they submit their applications to the Director of Undergraduate Studies.

 Students who wish to pursue an independent project in creative writing may do so under the rubrics ENWR 495, 496.
-Once they have found a faculty member who is willing to direct their work, they should apply to the director of undergraduate studies for approval of their plans.
+Once they have found a faculty member who is willing to direct their work, they should apply to the Director of Undergraduate Studies for approval of their plans.
 Students who wish to enroll in ENWR 495 or 496 must have completed four 300- or 400-level courses and have better than a 3.300 GPA in the major.

 Distinguished Majors Program in English

 Majors who wish to be considered for a degree with distinction, high distinction, or highest distinction in English are expected to complete at least two 400-level seminars and the two-semester distinguished majors tutorial (ENGL 491, 492).
 In the tutorial, these students pursue a project of their own devising that they would not have the opportunity to develop in the department’s regularly scheduled courses.
 The reading requirements for the project are determined by the student and the faculty member who has agreed to direct the enterprise, and each student produces a long essay (approximately 50 pages), carefully revised for final submission to the Honors Committee.
-In awarding honors, the committee considers: two faculty evaluations of the thesis; the quality of the student’s work in any 400-level English seminars taken; and the student’s overall performance in the major.
+In awarding honors, the committee considers: two faculty evaluations of the thesis; the quality of the student’s work in all 400-level English seminars taken; and the student’s overall performance in the major.
 Using these criteria, the committee recommends either no distinction, distinction, high distinction, or highest distinction.

-Students who wish to be admitted to the Distinguished Majors Program must have a GPA of 3.600 in the major and 3.400 overall, and must submit a formal application to the director of the Distinguished Majors Program in early April of their third year.
+Students who wish to be admitted to the Distinguished Majors Program must have a GPA of 3.600 in the major and 3.400 overall, and must submit a formal application to the Director of the Distinguished Majors Program in early April of their third year.

 Requirements for Minor